About MASSOLIT

 Why do you share this data?
 What is it used for?

-Google Analytics and Wistia collate data from individual user sessions to provide an overview of how much the site is being used.
+Google Analytics, HubSpot and Wistia collate data from individual user sessions to provide an overview of how much the site is being used.
 We might use Google Analytics to check how many times videos on the site were watched in the last thirty days, for example, or to see how many times students from a particular school have watched videos since the beginning of term.